MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-facebook.md

     - dileepsinghmicrosoft
 ---

-# Configure the Facebook provider for portals
+# Configure the Facebook provider for Power Pages

 As explained in [Configure an OAuth 2.0 provider for Power Pages](oauth2-provider.md), Facebook is one of several identity providers that use the OAuth 2.0 protocol.
 To get started with configuring Facebook as the identity provider, select **Configure** from the [provider settings](configure-portal-authentication.md#add-configure-or-delete-an-identity-provider) page.